muzikp/retusa/docs/en-GB/matrix.md

 ## [Kendall's correlation](#correlKendall)

 Returns the statistical log of Kendall's Tau-B correlation coefficient.
 If you were to calculate the same operation in SPSS, you would probably get a slightly different result.
 Apparently, this is due to the different sensitivity to decimal places in the two systems.
 However, it should not have a major influence on the interpretation of the result.

+⚠️ This method is under development and may return invalid results or cause an error.

 ### Arguments